 Where is Honeymoon Beach Located?

 Honeymoon Beach is located on the island of St. John in the US Virgin islands.
 It is on the northwest side of the island.
-It is really close to the Crown Bay Ferry Terminal though, so if you come over on the ferry you don’t have to rent a car or taxi to be able to get to the beach, though you do have a bit of a hike.
+It is really close to the Cruz Bay Ferry Terminal though, so if you come over on the ferry as a cruise passenger you don’t have to rent a car or taxi to be able to get to the beach, though you do have a bit of a hike.

 To get to the trailhead from the ferry terminal the walk is less than 10 minutes.

 You will also pass Salomon Beach on your way to Honeymoon Beach.
 The rocky Salomon Beach is gorgeous, but keep going just a little further.

 Tip – When in the US Virgin Islands I recommend renting a car to get the most out of your experience.
 It would be difficult to see all the beautiful places in the islands without a car.
 Reserve a car here.

 There is no beach parking.
 You will have to park at the Nature Park Visitor Center.
 Make sure to go inside for a parking pass.
 The visitor centers is currently open from 9 am to 3 pm.
 Times are subject to change so make sure you check before you go.